-Table 36.
+Table 35.
 Bit Descriptions for SETUPCON0

 Bits Bit Name Settings Description Reset Access [15:13] RESERVED These bits are reserved; set these bits to 0.
 0x0 R 12 BI_UNIPOLAR0 This bit sets the output coding of the ADC for Setup 0.
-0x1 RW 0 Unipolar coded output 1 Bipolar coded output (offset binary) 11 REFBUF0+ This bit enables or disables the REF+ input buffer.
-0x0 RW 0 REF+ buffer disabled 1 REF+ buffer enabled 10 REFBUF0- This bit enables or disables the REF - input buffer.
-0x0 RW 0 REF - buffer disabled 1 REF- buffer enabled 9 AINBUF0+ This bit enables or disables the AIN+ input buffer.
-0x0 RW 0 AIN+ buffer disabled 1 AIN+ buffer enabled 8 AINBUF0- This bit enables or disables the AIN- input buffer.
-0x0 RW 0 AIN- buffer disabled 1 AIN- buffer enabled 7 BURNOUT_EN0 This bit enables a 10 $\mu$ A current source on the positive analog input selected and a 10 $\mu$ A current sink on the negative analog input selected.
+0x1 RW 0 Unipolar coded output.
+1 Bipolar coded output (offset binary).
+11 REFBUF0+ This bit enables or disables the REF+ input buffer.
+0x0 RW 0 REF+ buffer disabled.
+1 REF+ buffer enabled.
+10 REFBUF0- This bit enables or disables the REF - input buffer.
+0x0 RW 0 REF - buffer disabled.
+1 REF- buffer enabled.
+9 AINBUF0+ This bit enables or disables the AIN+ input buffer.
+0x1 RW 0 AIN+ buffer disabled.
+1 AIN+ buffer enabled.
+8 AINBUF0- This bit enables or disables the AIN - input buffer.
+0x1 RW 0 AIN- buffer disabled.
+1 AIN- buffer enabled.
+7 BURNOUT_EN0 This bit enables a 10 $\mu$ A current source on the positive analog input selected and a 10 $\mu$ A current sink on the negative analog input selected.
 The burnout currents are useful in diagnosis of an open wire, whereby the ADC result goes to full scale.
 Enabling the burnout currents during measurement results in an offset voltage on the ADC.
-The best strategy for diagnosing an open wire is turning on the burnout currents at intervals, before or after precision measurements.
+This means the strategy for diagnosing an open wire operates best by turning on the burnout currents at intervals, before or after precision measurements.
 0x00 R 6 RESERVED These bits are reserved; set these bits to 0.
 0x00 R [5:4] REF_SEL0 These bits allow you to select the reference source for ADC conversion on Setup 0.
-0x0 RW 00 External reference.
-10 Internal 2.5 V reference.
-The REF_EN bit must also be enabled in the ADC mode register.
+0x2 RW 00 External Reference.
+10 Internal 2.5 V Reference.
+This must also be enabled in the ADC mode register.
 11 AVDD1 - AVSS.
-This can be used to as a diagnostic to validate other reference values.
-[3:0] RESERVED These bits are reserved; set these bits to 0.
+This can be used as a diagnostic to validate other [2.0] DECEDVED. reference values.
+00 [3:0] RESERVED These bits are reserved; set these bits to 0.
 0x0 R